CyrianCrPro/AI-Driven-NFT-Classification/README.md

 # NFT Classification Project 🖼️

-This repository is the result of my work at fxhash and contains my intership project subdivided in 4 different approaches.
+This repository is the result of my work at fxhash and contains my internship project subdivided in 4 different approaches.

 ![Header Image](images/header.webp)